(Reviewed June 2026)

 For EB-5 investors and industry professionals seeking faster EB-5 processing times and lower investment thresholds, understanding the advantages of a Rural Targeted Employment Area (TEA) is essential.
 Rural TEAs are specially designated regions that fall outside major metropolitan areas or large municipalities and offer significant benefits under the EB-5 program.
 Projects located in these areas not only qualify investors for the reduced minimum investment of $800,000 but also grant access to priority processing and a dedicated pool of set-aside visas.
-These advantages—introduced and reinforced by the 2022 Reform and Integrity Act (RIA)—make rural TEA investments a compelling pathway for investors aiming to expedite their U.S. immigration journey.
+These advantages—introduced and reinforced by the 2022 Reform and Integrity Act (RIA)—make rural TEA investments a compelling pathway for investors aiming to expedite their U.S. immigration journey, particularly given current visa availability and processing priority, detailed below.

 What is a rural TEA for the EB-5 program?